Melonhusk1/linscripts/README.md

 # linscripts

-only scripts made on pro use for optimization or patch
+only scripts made on pro or projects, for optimization or patch